 Market Structure for the Hypercar Industry

 Koenigsegg has earned the right to say that they are one of the major leaders in the Hypercar industry; and rightfully so since they had to go up against manufacturers like Ferrari, McLaren, and Porsche.
 All these automobile manufacturers all create the same end product with slight differences.
 “That slight difference in definition leaves room for huge differences in how the companies operate in the market” (“4 Market Structures,” 2016).
-It is mostly personal preference as to what the rich automobile enthusiasts decides to buy; in turn, this industry has a highly competitive market.
+It is mostly personal preference as to what the rich automobile enthusiast decides to buy; in turn, this industry has a highly competitive market.
 It is also said that “monopolistic competition does not assume lowest possible cost production” (“4 Market Structures,” 2016); this is exactly true for the Hypercar industry as the companies develop and manufacture these cars without a budget.
 For already established automobile manufacturers, it may be fairly easy to enter into the Hypercar industry since they would only need to spend a lot of money to manufacture it; assuming they already have the right engineers.
 With those facts stated, the Hypercar industry leans more towards the monopolistic competition market structure.

 References